kevinchuchen/aws-elastic-wordpress/README.md

 # aws-elastic-wordpress
-A fully elastic Wordpress instance hosted on AWS Cloud, formed by Terraform
+A fully elastic Wordpress instance hosted on AWS Cloud, managed by Terraform